 If you were to ask the general public (of a certain age) about any of the Spice Girls’ singles up to and including Goodbye, they could probably muster an opinion.
 Such was the group’s phenomenal impact on popular culture that ignorance was not an option.
-But mention Holler / Let Love Lead The Way, and there might be a flicker of recognition, at best.
+But mention Holler/Let Love Lead The Way, and there might be a flicker of recognition, at best.
 Conversely, few releases generate such debate and discussion within the Spice-community as this double-A side: the black sheep of the group’s back-catalogue and their last #1 single.
-We deliberated over which track to tackle first, but ultimately our heart won over our head, and we’ve plumped for Let Love Lead The Way, a beautiful ballad that contains one of the group’s best performances.

 The Forever-era is one of the most fascinating periods in Spice Girls history.
 It was fraught with challenges; the absence of Geri Halliwell being the most obvious one.
 Her departure from the group led to a rather drastic overhaul in their sound.
-One that we cannot for one moment imagine would have occurred under her watchful eye.
+One that is hard to imagine would have occurred under her watchful eye.
 But that’s less a factor in Let Love Lead The Way or – indeed – any of the ballads from Forever since they were probably the least affected of the material.
 But other factors were pressing on the group; the biggest one was their blossoming solo commitments, which heavily dictated how Forever was promoted.
-Melanie B had released her debut album Hot scarcely a month earlier, while Melanie C was rounding off her Northern Star campaign, having scored two #1 singles.
-Even Emma Bunton and Victoria Beckham had dipped their toes in the water as solo artistés.
+Melanie B had released her debut album Hot scarcely a month earlier, while Melanie C was rounding off the Northern Star campaign, having scored two #1 singles.
+Even Emma Bunton and Victoria Beckham had dipped their toes in the water as solo artists by this point.
 The group had enjoyed much success during their hiatus, but they were no longer an infallible pop force that pumped out record-breaking, chart-topping singles.
 In their absence, a new generation of pop acts had appeared and were starting to make their mark (while breaking their own records in the process).
 Amid reports of fractured recording sessions and a miserable album launch party, Forever suddenly started to feel like a burden to the group, which should never have been the case with a new Spice Girls album.

-At this point you might well be wondering what on earth we’re still doing here, considering this all sounds like a bit of a disaster.
-Well, the saving grace is that both Holler and Let Love Lead The Way were brilliant comeback tracks.
-There is no escaping the fact that both present a challenge within the Spice Girls canon and the one facing Let Love Lead The Way is this: it’s not their best ballad.
-How could it be when the group has songs like 2 Become 1 and Viva Forever in their back-catalogue?
-We need to get that one out of the way because that often seems to be the point at which any fair assessment of the track is abandoned.
-It does the single a disservice because this is a great little ballad nonetheless, and as we earlier alluded, features a phenomenal performance from the group – particularly Melanie C – that was quite unlike any they’d done before.
+Thus, the backdrop to this single was a recipe for disaster.
+But the saving grace is that both Holler and Let Love Lead The Way were brilliant comeback tracks.
+There is no escaping the fact they both present a challenge within the Spice Girls canon, and the one facing Let Love Lead The Way is this: it’s not their best ballad.
+How could it be when the group has songs like 2 Become 1 and Viva Forever in their back catalogue?
+However, that’s often where any fair assessment of the track is abandoned, which does it a bit of a disservice because this is great, nonetheless, and features a phenomenal performance from the group – particularly Melanie C – that was quite unlike any they’d done before.

-It helps if you love a big old schmaltzy ballad (which we do) because Let Love Lead The Way is about as syrupy as they come.
+It helps if you love a big old schmaltzy ballad because Let Love Lead The Way is about as syrupy as they come.
 But that was the Spice Girls’ signature sound when it came to their more tender moments.
 The only real advancement from the formula had been Viva Forever, which remained very much an anomaly.
-The most significant shift from the group’s earlier material was the production; helmed by Rodney Jerkins; the song has a booming, glossy finish that seems more suited to the closing credits of a major Hollywood movie.
-While many critics complained that the Spice Girls had lost their quintessentially British charm by aligning themselves with a mostly American production team on Forever, we wouldn’t say that’s entirely true here.
-Throughout Let Love Lead The Way lies an understated drumbeat, that sounds almost like a sombre military march.
+The most significant shift from the group’s earlier material was the production, helmed by Rodney Jerkins; the song has a booming, glossy finish that seems more suited to the closing credits of a major Hollywood movie.
+While many critics complained the Spice Girls had lost their quintessentially British charm by aligning themselves with a mostly American production team on Forever, that’s not entirely true here.
+Throughout Let Love Lead The Way lies an understated drumbeat that sounds almost like a sombre military march.
 It doesn’t ebb or flow with the rest of the track; it merely plays with regimented consistency and precision.
 That subtle touch grounds the song with the very identity that was purported to be missing from the rest of the album.

-Melodically, Let Love Lead The Way is very much a Spice Girls ballad-by-numbers: not a bad thing, we hasten to add.
+Melodically, Let Love Lead The Way is very much a Spice Girls ballad-by-numbers, which is no bad thing.
 However, where it comes into its own is the performance.
-Although this was the group’s big comeback, we sense it was the fact they were all – to varying degrees – now recording as solo acts that elevated the song.
-Honestly, we don’t think Emma Bunton or Melanie C have ever laid down better vocals than the ones they deliver her.
+Although this was the group’s big comeback, the fact they were all – to varying degrees – now recording as solo acts elevated the song.
+There is a case to be made that neither Emma Bunton or Melanie C had laid down better vocals than the ones they deliver here.
 For Emma Bunton, Let Love Lead The Way marks an important transition; she ditches her cutesy persona and emerges as the mother of the group, now possessing a warm, womanly tone.
 The second chorus is essentially The Emancipation of Baby Spice, as she takes charge of the song and metamorphosises before our ears.
-And then there’s Melanie C; now an established artist in her own right and with more reason than most to merely phone in the performance.
-Banish any such thought from your mind, because she smashes it out of the park.
-There’s an extraordinary softness to her voice; still every bit as reliably powerful but with some of the more abrasive edges smoothed off.
-We could barely begin to pick a highlight, but the final chorus never fails to give us goosebumps:
+And then there’s Melanie C, now an established artist in her own right and with more reason than most to merely phone in the performance.
+Banish any such thought because she smashes it out of the park.
+There’s an extraordinary softness to her voice, still every bit as reliably powerful but with some of the more abrasive edges smoothed off.
+It’s barely possible to pick a highlight, but the final chorus is goosebump-inducing:

 Part of me laughs